JayMartMedia/patient-js/README.md

 This app was built as a way to get more familiar with some popular development frameworks and libraries.

+This app allows a user to view, add, edit, and delete patients stored in the PostgreSQL database through a web gui.
 The app has a simple UI.
 It is not visually spectacular.
 The purpose is to demonstrate the knowledge of the tools listed below, not to demonstrate graphic design skills.

 ## Tools used
 + Frontend (this repo)